freeconf/site/content/en/docs/Examples/next-step/index.md

 )

 // ////////////////////////
-// C A R
+// C A R - example application
-// Your application code.
 //
-// Notice there are no reference to FreeCONF in this file.
-This means your
-// code remains:
-// - unit test-able
-// - Not auto-generated from model files
-// - free of golang source code annotations/tags.
+// This has nothing to do with FreeCONF, just an example application written in Go.
-type Car struct {
+// that models a running car that can get flat tires when tires are worn. type Car struct {
 	Tire []*Tire